daviddassau/AngularWithCSharp/Setup.md

 ```C#
 defaults: new { action = "Index", controller="Home", id = UrlParameter.Optional }
 ```
 8. Right-click on your project name, and go to Proerties.
-Under the Web tab, in the Start Action section, select the Specific Page radio button, but leave the field blank.
+Under the Web tab, in the Start Action section, select the "Don't open a page" radio button.
+This will prevent a new window from popping up every time you run your program.
 9. Navigate to your `BundleConfig.cs` file, and underneath the Bootstrap stuff, add the following:
 ```C#
 bundles.Add(new ScriptBundle("~/bundles/angular").Include(